ibelingb/ecen5783_projects/README.md

 Before running the server-side and AWS applications, the following packages must be installed on the Rpi in use via pip3:
   > sudo pip install AWSIoTPythonSDK
   > sudo pip install pyzmq

-## HTML Web Client Authentication
-Before running the webclient, user must get the file 'credentials.js' from developers and place it in the 'html/' directory.
-This file is not distributed through git for security.
+  > sudo pip install boto3

 ## Starting and Stopping the Application
-To start the server-side applications and connect to AWS, simply type the following from the cloned project repository directory.
+To start the client-pi application , simply type the following from the cloned project repository directory.
-  > ./startApp.sh

-To launch the web-based client, simply open the following file from a browser on a RPi/PC remotely connected to server RPi.
-  > project3_webclient.html
+  > ./startClientPi.sh
-NOTE: Server-side RPi server applications required to be started before launching web-based client.

-To stop the server-side applications, simply type the following from the cloned project repository directory.
+To stop the client-pi application, simply type the following from the cloned project repository directory.
-  > ./stopApp.sh
+  > ./stopClientPi.sh

-# Project Work
-Brian Ibeling

-Connor Shapiro

-# Project Additions

-# Project Issues